Reach (Judy Cheeks song)

-"Reach" is a song by American singer and actress Judy Cheeks, released in 1994 as the second single from her fifth album, Respect (1996).
-It was produced by Brothers In Rhythm, and peaked at number 17 on the UK Singles Chart and number 24 on the Billboard Hot Dance Club Play chart in the US.
+"Reach" is a song by American singer and actress Judy Cheeks, released in April 1994 by Positiva Records as the second single from the singer's fifth album, Respect (1996).
+The track was written by Jim Dyke and Nina Ossoff, and produced by Brothers In Rhythm, peaking at number 17 on the UK Singles Chart and number 24 on the US Billboard Hot Dance Club Play chart.
 In 1996, it was re-released in a new remix which charted at number 22 in the UK.
-Both versions were successful in clubs, and the 1996 remix also reached number-one on the UK Club Chart.
+Both versions were successful in clubs, and they both reached number-one on the UK Club Chart.
+Its accompanying music video was directed by Kate Garner.
+American singer Patti Austin covered the song on her tenth album, That Secret Place (1994).

 Critical reception

-Larry Flick from Billboard wrote, "To active clubgoers, this U.K.-brewed slice of disco/NRG melodrama has practically earned "classic" status.
+Upon the release, Larry Flick from Billboard magazine named the song "a pop/disco bauble produced by the eternally fab Brothers In Rhythm".
+When it was re-released, he wrote, "To active clubgoers, this UK-brewed slice of disco/NRG melodrama has practically earned "classic" status.
 Finally available domestically, this anthem is ready to knock down a few top 40 and crossover radio doors.
 Cheeks has a presence that is, by turns, charming and commanding, holding up well against the track's busy arrangement of piano rolls and swirling strings.
 Dig into the half-dozen remixes and find the one that works for you."
 Pan-European magazine Music & Media stated, "Dance and gospel make a fine couple.
 Supported by backing vocals steadily growing to church choir proportions, Judy fills her cheeks to be heard on top of everything."

+Andy Beevers from Music Week gave the song a top score of five out of five and named it Pick of the Week in the category of Dance, writing, "Cheeks' powerful gospel-influenced vocals are backed by a big, brash house production from the Brothers In Rhythm plus a cooler garage groove from Mount Rushmore.
+These mixes have taken the track to the top of the Club Chart and another Top 40 mainstream chart placing looks likely."
+Angela Lewis from NME remarked, "When Judy Cheeks howls strong and high, she takes you right up there with her."
+She concluded, "There is nothing to do but bask in the sunshine of that effortlessly gorgeous gospel voice" and "bop to that synth-pop glory of a tune".
+James Hamilton from the Record Mirror Dance Update named it a "joyous jumpy gospel romp" in his weekly dance column.
+Leesa Daniels from Smash Hits gave it two out of five, adding, "Not very original, but a hit all the same."